 Now here is where you can have some fun.
 You can add in raisins.
 Caraway seeds.
 Even orange zest.
 I tried them all.
 My favorite combination was the raisins and orange zest.
 But do what works for you!

 And that’s it.
-You just need to simply pat the dough into a circle onto a cookie sheet with parchment paper.
+You just need to simply pat the dough into a round onto a cookie sheet with parchment paper or into a cast iron skillet.
+The cast iron skillet method will cause the bread to spread a little less.

 With a serrated knife, cut an “x” into the top of the bread.